Have you ever voluntarily left a job?

 Of course, this vague feedback only scratches the surface, and more importantly, it doesn't really give a business owner any tangible or actionable feedback before it’s too late.

 So - how do you encourage your members to talk to you?
 Talk to them first!

 If time is an issue, you can also use technology to assist with communication.

-For example, leveraging a management software like Spacial facilitates open exchange between members and owners.
+For example, leveraging a coworking management software like Spacial facilitates open exchange between members and owners.
 Offering member-facing features like a ticketing system which allows members to instantly “flag” any issue to management.

 Customers always appreciate feeling heard.

-The bottom line: a business that keeps turnover low safeguards against people leaving over a “customer service incident,” for example, by prioritizing regular feedback and communication with your clients.
+The bottom line: a business that keeps turnover low safeguards against people leaving over a “customer service incident,” for example, by prioritizing regular feedback and communication with clients.

 Employees often leave organizations that fall behind in terms of salary, workplace culture, benefits, and perks.